-On 21 April 2021, the Bundestag amended the Infection Protection Act through the Fourth Population Protection Act, introducing the so-called ‘Federal Emergency Break’ (Bundesnotbremse) which imposes, legally at the federal level, several mandatory measures for all territories exceeding certain infection numbers, in particular a curfew during the night.
-In several summary proceedings, the Federal Constitutional Court has meanwhile decided on the constitutionality of the ‘Federal Emergency Break’.
+On 21 April 2021, the Bundestag amended the Infection Protection Act through the Fourth Population Protection Act, introducing the so-called ‘Federal Emergency Brake’ (Bundesnotbremse) which imposes, legally at the federal level, several mandatory measures for all territories exceeding certain infection numbers, in particular a curfew during the night.
+In several summary proceedings, the Federal Constitutional Court has meanwhile decided on the constitutionality of the ‘Federal Emergency Brake’.
 As of yet, none of the applications brought before the Court have been successful.
 However, it is important to consider the Court's procedural law in addition to the substantive issues in order to properly assess the implications of the decisions.
 Both areas, the procedural law as well as the decisive substantial questions, can be understood as dealing with problems of uncertainty in different ways.

 Institutional and political background

 Until April 2021, the German Länder legally decided on most of the Covid-19-related restrictions (such as the closure of facilities, obligatory face masks, or stay-at-home orders) through regulations (Rechtsverordnungen).
 These are issued by the Länder’s governments (or even a single minister of the government), generally without the participation of parliament.
 The legal basis for the Länder’s regulations is to be found in the (federal) Infection Protection Act, namely in sections 28 and 32 and, since November 2020, in section 28a (introduced through the Third Population Protection Act).
 This legal entanglement between a federal statutory basis (Infection Protection Act) and the implementation by the Länder (in this case through regulations) is typical for the German system of ‘executive federalism’ (Exekutivföderalismus).